jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But there's a roadblock; do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you know where to find your local business by-laws, building codes, tax laws?

 Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
+If antagonists want to attack us, they can easily find a mistake and use their Death Star to enforce it.

 Technologically speaking there's no reason for this.
 Regular people can work as freely as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases.

-A modern rulebook that's easy to use, friendly, and reasonable will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.
+A modern rulebook that's easy to use, friendly, and reasonable, will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring on the era of mass-collaboration.
 And a modern rulebook is the best weapon against Darth Blockbuster.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies won't disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small business connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._